 Providence, US is piloting AVs

-“Little Roady”, as the pilot is called, is funded through the Transportation Innovation Partnership (TRIP), an initiative launched by the Rhode Island Department of Transportation (RIDOT), convening public and private entities in an effort to use new technologies as part of the state’s future mobility solutions.
-The TRIP consortium includes Rhode Island’s Public Transit Authority, City of Providence, Quonset Development Corporation, and the Amalgamated Transit Union Local 618.
+“Little Roady”, as the pilot was called, open to the public in May 2019, funded through the Transportation Innovation Partnership (TRIP), an initiative launched by the Rhode Island Department of Transportation (RIDOT), convening public and private entities in an effort to use new technologies as part of the state’s future mobility solutions.
+The TRIP consortium included Rhode Island’s Public Transit Authority, City of Providence, Quonset Development Corporation, and the Amalgamated Transit Union Local 618.